Konex/Carbone/README.md

 Carbone
 =======

-Just a little social app that helps to reduce CO2
+A little social app helps to reduce CO2